ishto7/openvpn-install/README.md

 The recommended settings are for Iranian users.
 Please use them to avoid being blocked!

-Once it ends, you can use the same file for all of your users in the same time.
+Once it ends, you can use the same file for all of your users at the same time.

 ### Firewall Config
 If you're using CSF, you should add some files to your CSF Configs.
 So first: